-With its location on the world-famous Wild Atlantic Way - the longest defined and among the most stunning coastal routes in the world - with natural deep and sheltered waters, County Clare and the Shannon Estuary is a welcoming and attractive destination for cruise liners and their passengers.
+With its location on the Shannon Estuary Way which is a route off the world-famous Wild Atlantic Way - the longest defined and among the most stunning coastal routes in the world - with natural deep and sheltered waters, County Clare and the Shannon Estuary are welcoming and attractive destinations for cruise liners and their passengers.
 The Shannon Estuary is bounded by three of Ireland's most scenic and historic counties, Clare, Kerry and Limerick, each of which has significant tourism offerings.

 The Inishmurry/Cahiracon SDL is located to the south west of the settlement of Killadysert and is on the north shore of the Shannon Estuary.
 There is an existing pier and a large pocket of deep water located on the edge of the SDL which provides significant potential for maritime industry.
-The site which has an overall area of 65.94 hectares is predominately used for agriculture and forestry.
+The site which has an overall area of 65.94 hectares is predominantly used for agriculture and forestry.
 The SDL is identified within the Mid-West Regional Enterprise Plan which indicates its potential for growth of commercial/regional facilities for foreign direct investment and indigenous industry, enterprise and culture.

-The SDL is located adjacent to the Lower River Shannon cSAC and the River Shannon and River Fergus pSPA.
-Cahiracon House, which is on the Record of Protected Structures (Volume 4 of this Plan), is located approximately one kilometre to the southwest of the SDL.
+The SDL is located adjacent to the Lower River Shannon cSAC and the River Shannon and River Fergus Estuaries SPA.
+Cahiracon House, which is on the Record of Protected Structures (Volume 4 of this plan), is located approximately one kilometre to the southwest of the SDL.
 There are also a number of protected archaeological monuments located within the SDL area.

-A portion of the lands within the SDL is subject to risk from coastal and pluvial flooding.
+A portion of the lands within the SDL are subject to risk from coastal and pluvial flooding.

-Clare County Council considers that the SDL has potential for development of marinerelated industry due to:
+Clare County Council considers that the SDL has potential for development of marine-related industry due to:

-- Its well sheltered location with an existing pier offering direct access to a large pocket of deep water and the main navigation channel; - A considerable area of hinterland being available in close proximity to the R473 regional road;

-- The identification of the land in the Regional Spatial and Economic Strategy for the Southern Region as having realistic potential for marine-related industry; - Its strategic location on the opposite side of the Estuary to the SDL at the Port of Foynes; - A major industrial development having been previously permitted on the site; - Its providing an opportunity to redevelop and re-use the existing marine infrastructure at the existing pier; and - The presence of flood embankments.
+- Its well sheltered location with an existing pier offering direct access to a large pocket of deep water and the main navigation channel; - A considerable area of hinterland being available in close proximity to the R473 regional road; - The identification of the land in the Regional Spatial and Economic Strategy for the Southern Region as having realistic potential for marine-related industry; - Its strategic location on the opposite side of the Estuary to the SDL at the Port of Foynes; - A major industrial development having been previously permitted on the site; - It provides an opportunity to redevelop and re-use the existing marine infrastructure at the existing pier; and - The presence of flood embankments.